 Aqueous humor production and outflow can be dramatically affected by disease or injury of the eye.
 Even small changes in IOP over long time periods can be vision threatening.
 However, significant increases in pressure can cause rapid and irreversible damage to vision in just a few hours.
 Nontraumatic conditions that result in an elevation of IOP include primary angle-closure glaucoma and secondary angle-closure glaucoma.
 Traumatic conditions associated with elevated IOP include retrobulbar hemorrhage, hyphema, and traumatic iritis.
 Conditions associated with low IOP that threaten vision include penetrating trauma and postsurgical complications.

 Patients with primary or secondary acute angle-closure glaucoma often present with ocular pain and decreased vision, usually in one eye.
 They may describe a headache in the brow region, with or without associated nausea and vomiting.
-External examination frequently reveals that the conjunctiva is erythematous, the cornea appears ...
+External examination frequently reveals that the conjunctiva is erythematous, the cornea appears milky or ...